RuBAN-GT/hibob-sdk/README.md

    1. Fork the repository.
    2. Clone your forked repository.
    3. Install dependencies by running `yarn install`.
+   4. Generate the local client artifacts by running `yarn generate:client`.
 2. Making Changes
    1. Create a new branch for your changes.
    2. Make your changes and commit them.